our buyers' fashion week hero pieces

 Olivia Le Roux, designer womenswear buyer

 "Judging by the erratic weather we've had lately, it looks like I'll be able to pull out this Sacai coat at London Fashion Week (followed by a summer frock the next day, no doubt!).
-The bomber jacket cuffs and orange lining add a Sacai touch to this classic military cover-up – I'll be wearing mine with wide-leg pants and Gucci mules."
+The bomber jacket cuffs and orange lining add a Sacai touch to this classic military cover-up – I'll be wearing mine with wide-leg trousers and Gucci mules."

 Lydia King, director of womenswear buying and merchandising